-The following table summarizes the contributions, earnings, withdrawals and balance for the Covered Executives for and at year-end 2020 in their capacity as directors:
+The following table summarizes the contributions, earnings, withdrawals and balance for the Covered Executives for and as of the year ended December 31, 2022 in their capacity as directors:

-Name Type of Deferred Compensation Plan Registrant Contributions in Last Fiscal Year (\$) (1) Aggregate Earnings (Loss) in Last Fiscal Year (\$) (2) Aggregate Withdrawals / Distributions Aggregate Balance at 12/31/20 (\$) (3) Steven Roth Deferred Stock Units 75,155 (71,970) 586,690 Matthew J. Jocco
+Name Type of Deferred Compensation Plan Registrant Contributions in Last Fiscal Year (\$) (1) Aggregate Earnings (Loss) in Last Fiscal Year (\$) (2) Aggregate Withdrawals / Distributions Aggregate Balance at 12/31/22 (\$) (3) Steven Roth Deferred Stock Units 75,003 (94,548) 607,075 Gary Hansen

-- (1) Amounts in this column represent the market value of equity awards, on the date of grant that were granted for service as a member of the Company's Board of Directors.
+(1) Amounts in this column represent the market value of equity awards, on the date of grant that were granted for service as a member of the Company's Board of Directors.
 These amounts differ from the grant date fair value of the awards of \$56,250 (calculated pursuant to FASB ASC Topic 718), which is impacted by restrictions on transferability of the award.
-The grant date fair value of the awards is reported in the Summary Compensation and Director Compensation tables. - (2) The amount in this column primarily represents the decrease in the market value of Deferred Stock Units outstanding through December 31, 2020. - (3) Amounts in this column represent the market value of Deferred Stock Units outstanding.
+The grant date fair value of the awards is reported in the Summary Compensation and Director Compensation tables.

+(2) The amount in this column primarily represents the decrease in the market value of Deferred Stock Units outstanding through December 31, 2022.

+(3) Amounts in this column represent the market value of Deferred Stock Units outstanding.
 Dividends are payable on Deferred Stock Units.